 Identify with those who are seemingly not in your ‘social realm’ and prepare for the backlash.
 You see, ignorance has no intelligent, racial, financial, or moral boundary.
-What’s more, I don’t use the word ‘ignorance’ in a negative way because if you don’t know something, you don’t know it.
-The right knowledge is historically and presently so important.
+What’s more, I don’t use the word ‘ignorance’ in a negative way because if you don’t know something, you don’t know.
+However, the right knowledge is historically and presently so important.

 Open Communication is Key

 I think the important message in the video below is to openly communicate with each other.
 We live in the greatest age of communication that has ever existed!
 Yet, it seems there are rifts developing – deep rifts – that came into the spotlight after the last American elections.
 Communication is more important now than ever before.

 “Conversations are the last tools people have before they pick up the guns.”

 The fascinating thing about this video is that it covers more territory than meets the eye.
 But like the ripple in the pond, the energy of the enlightened group spreads to all those around them.
 Now that’s something with which we can all identify.

 You see, we are all made up of energy (which I like to lovingly refer to as Stardust), so when one group of people are enlightened, their energy is raised to a higher level than it was before.

 Spiritual energy is no less real than any other energy, like electricity for example, but is vastly more important.
 Spiritual energy is prana (also known as “universal life force” or “qi”) carried by pure love.

 That’s how energy works.
 And, everything, absolutely everything is made up of some kind of energy.
 High energy or low energy — you choose.
 Either way, it will spread to everyone around when the enlightenment occurs.